The project to restore Headstone Manor Museum and create an exciting programme of events has been running for several years...

 Ground Control, a commercial grounds maintenance and landscape contractor, has been awarded the contract to undertake the Park project.
 The company which has extensive experience in delivering similar large landscape projects has now set up on site and the main landscaping works have commenced.

 In addition to the capital works the Parks project includes the delivery of an Activity Plan for the community which has included the recruitment of an outdoor learning officer and the creation of 2 horticultural apprenticeships in the Park.
-The Outdoor Learning Officer, is employed by a key project partner, the charity Thames21, but is based at the Park, and is working closely with the Friends of Headstone Manor Park and other Park users to plan and implement a wide variety of events such as a schools programme, nature walks, wild family fun, an environmental fair, wildlife surveys; and to further develop the volunteering programme to engage more volunteers in activities such as conservation action days, event support and generally helping to maintain the Park as a place for people and wildlife.
+The Outdoor Learning Officer (OLO) , employed by key project partner, charity Thames21, is based at the Park and works closely with the Friends of Headstone Manor Park and other Park users to plan and implement a very varied activity programme.
+This includes: a schools programme, nature walks, wild family fun, an environmental fair, wildlife surveys and water monitoring.
+The OLO is also developing a programme to engage more volunteers in activities such as conservation action days and event support to help maintain the Park as a great place for people and wildlife.